About the National Institute of Mental Health (NIMH)

 The National Institute of Mental Health (NIMH) is the lead federal agency for research on mental disorders.
 NIMH is one of the 27 Institutes and Centers that make up the National Institutes of Health (NIH), the nation’s medical research agency.
 NIH is part of the U.S. Department of Health and Human Services (HHS).

-- Define the mechanisms of complex behaviors.
+- Define the brain mechanisms underlying complex behaviors.

 - Strive for prevention and cures.